isa-ulisboa/msc-gis/exercises/msc-gis-ex09_ndvi.md

 ## Spectral Remote Sensing

-Satelitte images are produced by the capture of the reflection of the Sun light by the Earth.
+Satellite images are produced by the capture of the reflection of the Sun light by the Earth.
 Satellites contain multispectral sensors, which capture, for the same location on the surface, different parts - ranges of wavelenghts - of the spectrum of the visible and near visible light.
 These different ranges are called bands.
 Therefore, a multi-band-raster image is a raster image composed of a combination of different bands.
 For example, the Sentinel 2 satellite images contain 13 bands.

 ## NDVI analysis

 The **normalized difference vegetation index (NDVI)** is a simple indicator that can be used to analyze **remote sensing** measurements assessing whether or not the target being observed contains **live green vegetation**.
 It provides an indicator of the health or structure of the vegetation.

-Actively photosysthetic vegetation is known to absorve visible light and reflect near-infrared light, while vegetation under drought stress, or lower chlorophyll content, will absorve less visible light.
+Actively photosynthetic vegetation is known to absorb visible light and reflect near-infrared light, while vegetation under drought stress, or lower chlorophyll content, will absorb less visible light.

 See the following example (source: [NASA](https://earthobservatory.nasa.gov/features/MeasuringVegetation/measuring_vegetation_2.php)):